Arts and Sciences College Overview

 Organization and Function

-The College provides many of the academic components that comprise the university's Philosophy of Knowledge Core Curriculum.
+The College provides many of the academic components that comprise the university's General Education Core Curriculum.
 Each department within the College offers at least one major as well as courses that can be combined to create a minor for any degree.
 Beyond traditional areas of study, the College also provides opportunities to explore the fields of Anthropology, Philosophy, Space Science, and US Air Force ROTC.
 Unique to Arts and Sciences, the College houses many successful cross-disciplinary programs such as Environmental Science and several pre-professional programs for students interested in careers in law and the health sciences.

 A student enrolled as a major in the College must fulfill all university degree requirements, including those for general education, as well as the particular requirements set forth by the department for an area of academic specialization.
 In addition, majors in the College must: